vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

     predictions['item'] = predictions['item'].map(lambda value: items[value])
 {% endhighlight %}

-We are ready to evaluate our model, but first user's ratings in the training set must be removed.
+We are ready to evaluate our model, but first, user's ratings in the training set must be removed.
 We keep only the top-10 ranked items for each user.

 {% highlight python %}